Orion Weiss: Career

 As a recitalist and chamber musician, Weiss has appeared across the United States at venues and festivals from, among many, the Lincoln Center for the Performing Arts to the Seattle Chamber Music Society, to the Carnegie Hall Weill Recital Hall with Itzhak Perlman in a benefit for the Perlman Music Program.
-He was a member of the Chamber Music Society Two program of the Chamber Music Society of Lincoln Center from 2002–2004, which included his appearance in the opening concert of the Society’s 2002-03 season at Alice Tully Hall with Shai Wosner.
+He was a member of the Chamber Music Society Two program of the Chamber Music Society of Lincoln Center from 2002 to 2004, which included his appearance in the opening concert of the Society's 2002–03 season at Alice Tully Hall with Shai Wosner.
 In addition, Weiss has performed duo-piano recitals with, among others, Emanuel Ax.
 Weiss described his preparation for recitals in a 2006 profile in International Piano.

 Weiss made his recital debut at the Kennedy Center in Washington D.C. in January 2012.
 He joined the Pacifica Quartet at the Casals Festival in Puerto Rico in the spring of 2012.
 He still tours regularly with the Chamber Music Society of Lincoln Center.
 Known for his affinity for chamber music, Weiss performs regularly with violinists Augustin Hadelich, William Hagen, Benjamin Beilman, James Ehnes, and Arnaud Sussman; pianist Shai Wosner; cellist Julie Albers; and the Ariel, Parker, and Pacifica Quartets.

 In 2018, Weiss self-released Presentiment, a recording that explores the omens and anxiety of the tense world leading up to the first World War with music by Granados, Janáček, and Scriabin.

 Personal life

-Orion Weiss married the pianist Anna Polonsky, with whom he performed two-piano concertos with orchestra (most recently the Columbus symphony), as well as collaborating in duo-piano and four-hand recitals, including Chamber Music Northwest, Seattle Chamber Music Festival, Camerata Pacifica, Barge Music, Bay Chamber Concerts and the Bard Music Festival.
+Orion Weiss was married to the pianist Anna Polonsky, with whom he performed two-piano concertos with orchestra (most recently the Columbus symphony), as well as collaborating in duo-piano and four-hand recitals, including Chamber Music Northwest, Seattle Chamber Music Festival, Camerata Pacifica, Barge Music, Bay Chamber Concerts and the Bard Music Festival.

+The two had a daughter together.
+They were divorced in 2019.
+Weiss is remarried, to Shirley Gherson, with whom he has a son.